You do not need a "Jewish computer scientist" category to understand that Jews helped build modern computing.

 Why this belongs in a rebuilt library

-AmazingJews is stronger when it preserves not only celebrity names but also intellectual infrastructure.
+AmazingJews is stronger when it preserves celebrity names and intellectual infrastructure.

 Computing can look anonymous because its deepest contributions disappear into the background.
 Most users do not think about stored-program design, clock ordering in distributed systems, public-key cryptography, or Bayesian inference while opening a website or using an app.
 That invisibility is exactly why the people behind it deserve clear writing.